Let your kids treat you by giving you the tax break you deserve.

 This means that you can receive a new credit of up to $500 for each dependent who does not qualify for the CTC.
 Similarly, the credit phase-out income threshold increases to $200,000 as well as $400,000 for joint filers.

 Your child requires a social security number (SSN) for the CTC.

-Although the 2018 tax year won’t be here for another year, be prepared!
-If you haven’t filed your 2017 tax return yet, click here to start now.
+If you haven’t started on your 2018 tax return yet, click here to start now.
 We’re here to make filing your tax return easy for you.

 Tags: 2018 tax return, ACTC, additional child tax credit, child and dependent care tax credit, child tax credit, CTC, dependent, do i qualify for the child tax credit, eligibility, income, income tax, qualifying child, qualifying relative